lmnaslimited/lens-docs/src/content/docs/05-programming-standards/03-data-processing.md

 ---

-## Avoid Hitting Database Repeatedly During Data Processing
+## Avoid frappe calls in the for loops

 -   When processing data (e.g., extracting customer details), **do NOT query or loop over the database/dataset repeatedly** for the same data.
 -   Instead, **fetch the dataset once** and then use techniques like extracting unique customers to work efficiently.